edward0414/DealTap-Coding-Challenge/README.md

 ### Set Up

 Set up the environment by installing the packages in the requirements.txt file.
--> "pip install pymongo Flask" or "pip install -r requirements.txt"
+-> "pip install pymongo Flask requests" or "pip install -r requirements.txt"

 Run the command "python app.py" in the command line.